TimoSaemann/caffe-segnet-cudnn5/README.md

 ## News

 * If SegNet is too slow for you, try out the [ENet](https://github.com/TimoSaemann/ENet) in Caffe.
 It's much faster!
-(May the 30th, 2017)
+(May 30th, 2017)

 * Speed up SegNet by merging batch normalization and convolutional layer with BN-absorber.py in the script folder.
-(May the 12th, 2017)
+(May 12th, 2017)

 * cuDNN v.6 has been released.
 I have tested it using Titan X Pascal.
 It doesn't bring any noticeable improvements for SegNet.
-For that reason I will not update the repository to cuDNN6.
+For that reason will not update the repository to cuDNN6.

 ## Publications